cmroche/OctoPrint-HomeAsisstant/README.md

-DO NOT USE THIS REPOSITORY, THERE IS A TYPO IN THE NAME YOU REALLY WNAT https://github.com/cmroche/OctoPrint-HomeAssistant
+DO NOT USE THIS REPOSITORY, THERE IS A TYPO IN THE NAME YOU REALLY WANT https://github.com/cmroche/OctoPrint-HomeAssistant